 Alan is making a bouquet to take home to his grandmother.
 He needs to choose one kind of greenery and one kind of flower for his bouquet.
 He has a choice of ferns or leaves for his greenery.
 His flower choices are daisies, carnations, and sunflowers.
-Homework Help ✎

 Draw a tree diagram to show the different bouquets he could make.
 How many are there?

 The first thing Alan must choose is the type of greenery.
 There are two choices, so your tree diagram should split into two branches.
+Two branches, labeled, ferns & leaves.

 For each of those two choices, he must choose between three different types of flower.
 Draw each branch splitting into three different branches.
+The fern branch splits into daisies, carnations or sunflowers.
+The leaves branch splits into daisies, carnations or sunflowers.

 There are six different possibilities.